nshutinicolas/GithubSearch/README.md

 > I would advice to use postman or any other related tool to get the data structure

+### Data persistence

+`CoreData` is used to stored all the previously viewed profiles and they are available on the search page(SearchViewController)

 ### Unit tests

 In this Project, I adoptes the `TDD(Test Driven Development)` method and testiing is much more important going forward witth this project.